Natural Health Enterprises since 1975

 Oxygen

-Extra oxygen would also help to prevent damage to the heart.
+Extra oxygen helps to prevent damage to the heart and the brain, which have the greatest need for it.
 Stable liquid oxygen drops are available to add to water.

 Pure Water